Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

 Update your Operating System and software applications

-In order to update your Operating System in Windows, do this:
+To update your Operating System in Windows, do this:

 - Go to Start

-- Type Windows update in the search box and click on it.
+- Type Windows Update in the search box and click on it.

 - Next, click on search for latest updates and then install the updates